awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

   - The [message ID](../data-format/message-body-aad.md#message-id) is the same as the [message ID](../data-frame/message-header.md#message-id) deserialized from the header of this message.
-  - The [Body AAD Content](../data-format/message-body-aad.md#body-aad-content) depends on whether the thing being decrypted is a regular frame, final frame, or unframed data.
+  - The [Body AAD Content](../data-format/message-body-aad.md#body-aad-content) depends on whether the thing being decrypted is a regular frame, final frame, or un-framed data.
     Refer to [Message Body AAD](../data-format/message-body-aad.md) specification for more information.
   - The [sequence number](../data-format/message-body-aad.md#sequence-number) is the sequence number deserialized from the frame being decrypted.
-    If this is unframed-data, this value MUST be 1.
+    If this is un-framed data, this value MUST be 1.
     If this is framed data and the first frame sequentially, this value MUST be 1.
     Otherwise, this value MUST be 1 greater than the value of the sequence number of the previous frame.